douglascraigschmidt/LiveLessons/Folders/README.md

   a recursively-structured directory folder sequentially and concurrently.

 .
+WalkTree - This example shows how to use various Java directory traversal mechanisms to count the number of files in a (large) recursive folder hierarchy, as well as calculate the cumulative sizes of all the files.

+.
 WebFlux -- This example shows how to use the Spring WebFlux framework together with Project Reactor to process entries in a large recursive directory folder concurrently as a web service.